Wa `alaykum as-salamu wa rahmatullahi wa barakatuh.

 Rajab is one of the four sacred months in all of which good deeds are generally recommended.
 However, there is no clearly authentic hadith stating a special virtue for doing Umrah in Rajab in particular.

-In his response to the question, Sheikh Muhammad Saleh Al-Munajjid, the prominent Saudi Islamic lecturer and author, states:
+In responding to your question about Umrah in Rajab, Sheikh Muhammad Saleh Al-Munajjid, the prominent Saudi Islamic lecturer and author, states:

-There is no report from the Prophet (peace and blessings be upon him) – as far as I know – to suggest that there is any particular virtue in performing Umrah in the month of Rajab, or that it is encouraged.
+There is no report from Prophet Muhammad (peace be upon him) – as far as I know – to suggest that there is any particular virtue in performing Umrah in Rajab, or that it is encouraged.

 There is no report to prove that the Prophet (peace and blessings be upon him) performed Umrah in Rajab, rather that was denied by `A’ishah (may Allah be pleased with her), who said, “Allah’s Messenger (peace and blessings be upon him) never performed Umrah in Rajab.”
 (Al-Bukhaari and Muslim)